 I look forward to seeing you for our solstice party at 61° North latitude!

 Colleen M. Handel, Ph.D.

 Chair, AOS 2019 Local Planning Committee

 About the American Ornithological Society

-The AOS publishes two international journals—The Auk: Ornithological Advances, and The Condor: Ornithological Applications, which are among the three highest ranked ornithological journals worldwide in scientific impact.
-The AOS also publishes the book series, Studies in Avian Biology.
-The society’s checklists serve as the accepted authority for scientific nomenclature and English names of birds in North and Middle America, and South America.
-The AOS also sponsors The Birds of North America Online in partnership with the Cornell Laboratory of Ornithology.
+AOS publishes two international journals—The Auk: Ornithological Advances and The Condor: Ornithological Applications, and the book series, Studies in Avian Biology.
+The Society’s Checklist is the official source for taxonomy and nomenclature for North, Middle, and South American birds.
+The AOS is also a partner in the online publication of The Birds of North America with the Cornell Laboratory of Ornithology.